Dirkster99/Aehnlich/README.md

 ### Directories and Files
 This view has the usual side by side view of folders and files being highlighted when they have been added, deleted, or changed in the **right view** when compared to the **left view**.
-You can double click each directory to browe into the directory structure or use the arrow up button in the toolbar to browse back up in the structure.
+You can double click each directory to browse into the directory structure or use the arrow up button in the toolbar to browse back up in the structure.

 ![](https://raw.githubusercontent.com/Dirkster99/Docu/master/Aehnlich/DirDiffScreen.png)

 ### Files Summary
-This view shows only file that have been deleted, inserted, or changed in the **right view** when compared to the **left view**.
-You can use the tooltip or context menu entries to see the actual path of each file or open in the Explorer etc.
+This view shows only files that have been deleted, inserted, or changed in the **right view** when compared to the **left view**.
+You can use the tooltip or context menu entries to see the actual path of each file or open it in the Explorer etc.

 ![](https://raw.githubusercontent.com/Dirkster99/Docu/master/Aehnlich/DirDiffScreen_1.png)